finntegrate/knowledgebase/src/content/docs/project/charter.md

 * Information silos between organizations, forcing immigrants to piece together complex information
 * User interfaces designed from the perspective of information providers rather than information users

+## The Tapio Approach: A Cultural Framework for Information Assistance

+To address these information challenges while creating a meaningful connection to Finnish culture, we've developed the Tapio approach to information assistance.
+Named after the Finnish forest god who provides wisdom and guidance, our system combines advanced information retrieval with a culturally significant design.

+### Core Principles

+1. **Specialized Knowledge Domains**: Rather than a one-size-fits-all assistant, Tapio provides access to specialized information guides, each with deep expertise in specific domains like immigration processes, social services, or healthcare.
+2. **Cultural Significance**: Each specialized component is named after a figure from Finnish mythology or cultural history, creating a cohesive system that honors Finland's heritage while providing practical information assistance.
+3. **Coordinated Information Retrieval**: Tapio serves as both the system name and the main orchestrator that directs users to specialized information domains based on their needs.
+4. **Unified User Experience**: While working with different specialized guides, users experience a consistent interface and seamless transitions between information domains.

+This approach addresses information fragmentation by organizing specialized knowledge while creating a more welcoming, culturally-rooted experience for newcomers to Finland.
+The Tapio multi-agent system allows us to provide both breadth and depth of information without overwhelming users.

+### User Experience Benefits

+- **Reduced cognitive load** - Information is presented through the most relevant specialist rather than all at once
+- **Cultural orientation** - Immigrants begin learning about Finnish cultural elements through their interactions with the system
+- **Clear expertise boundaries** - Users understand which guide specializes in what information domain
+- **Consistent information voice** - All guides maintain our clear, supportive tone when providing information

 ## Information Interaction Framework

 Drawing on academic research, Finntegrate will apply established information science frameworks to address immigrant information challenges: